Denmark

 Extension of the reporting obligation for foreign royalty payments

-Previously, companies granted an upfront exemption from withholding taxes on foreign royalty payments were not required to report such payments, provided there was no obligation to withhold royalty tax.
-The enactment of the new law requires companies to report all royalty payments and credits to the Danish Tax Authorities, regardless of whether there is an obligation to withhold taxes on the royalty payments.
-However, the reporting obligation does not apply if the royalty payments or credits are exempt under the EU Interest/Royalty Directive.
+Previously, companies granted an upfront exemption from withholding taxes (WHTs) on foreign royalty payments were not required to report such payments, provided there was no obligation to withhold royalty tax.
+The enactment of the new law requires companies to report all royalty payments and credits to the Danish tax authorities, regardless of whether there is an obligation to withhold taxes on the royalty payments.
+However, the reporting obligation does not apply if the royalty payments or credits are exempt under the European Union (EU) Interest/Royalty Directive.